jojerd/TCP-Keep-Alive-Time-Report-Script/README.md

+#Requirements

-Requirements are PowerShell 3.0, Exchange Management Shell, and administrative privileges on the local as well as target Exchange Servers within the local AD site.
+PowerShell 3.0, Exchange Management Shell, and administrative privileges on the local as well as target Exchange Servers within the local AD site.